 Have you ever heard of the sport called power tumbling?
-Although kids and adults all over the USA and the world are involved in this sport, power tumbling, which is also called 'trampoline and tumbling' or simply 'T & T,' remains relatively unknown to much of the general public.
+Although kids and adults all over the United States and the world are involved in this sport, power tumbling, which is also called "trampoline and tumbling" or simply "T & T," remains relatively unknown to much of the general public.

 Power Tumbling Apparatus: Rod Floor

 In power tumbling, the piece of equipment known as the floor is a long, narrow, slightly elevated tumbling surface.
-It is often referred to as the "rod floor," because it is made from a series of fiberglass rods.
+It is often referred to as the "rod floor" because it's made from a series of fiberglass rods.
 The rods flex and provide additional bounce that an ordinary floor does not.
 The rods are covered in padding, and the padding is covered in a flooring material suitable for tumbling.

 Power Tumbling Apparatus: Trampoline

-Most trampolinists compete indiviually.
-However, higher-level trampolinists may also choose to compete in synchronized trampoline, provided they have a partner and attend a competitive meet that offers this event -- not all of them do.
+Most trampolinists compete individually.
+However, higher-level trampolinists may also choose to compete in synchronized trampoline, provided they have a partner and attend a competitive meet that offers this event; not all of them do.
 In synchronized trampoline, two athletes perform the same trampoline routine at the same time, on side-by-side trampolines.
 Each two-person team is judged on how well they execute the routine, as well as how closely the athletes' movements mirror one another.

 Power Tumbling Apparatus: Double Mini Trampoline